franciscorichter/franciscorichter.github.io/_posts/2024-09-19-intro-social-networks-analysis.md

 - $$\mathcal{E} = \{e_1, e_2, \dots, e_m\}$$ is the set of edges (or links).

-Networks are ubiquitous in various domains, and their analysis is crucial for detecting hidden patterns and dependencies.
-Some applications include:
+Networks are everywhere, spanning across diverse fields, and their analysis is vital for uncovering hidden patterns and dependencies.
+These applications appear in many areas, including:

-- **Social Networks**: Understanding people, relationships, and friendships.
+- **Technical/Engineering Networks**: Focus on connectivity, reachability, and efficiency in systems like the Internet, power grids, or transportation systems.
+- **Mathematical Networks**: Studying the formal properties and theoretical underpinnings of networks to better understand their structure and behavior.
+- **Communication and Media Networks**: Understanding the spread of information in platforms like blogs, Twitter, and other forms of social media.
+- **Physics Networks**: Investigating phenomena such as community detection, "small world" effects, modularity, and multilayer networks.
+- **Economic Networks**: Mapping world trade connections and exploring the networks that drive economic development.
-- **Biological Networks**: Studying protein-protein interactions or genetic networks.
+- **Biological Networks**: Studying interactions between proteins, gene regulatory networks, and motifs that form the building blocks of life.
-- **Technological Networks**: Examining the structure of the Internet or power grids.
+- **Sociological Networks**: Analyzing social movements, development, education, and access within a population.

-Analyzing networks allows us to uncover:
+Analyzing networks allows us to achieve the following objectives:

-- **Latent content**: Hidden community structures or clusters of closely related nodes.
+- **Description**: Identifying and describing hidden community structures, clusters of closely related nodes, and general patterns in the network.
-- **Structural dependencies**: Understanding how entities in the system are interrelated (e.g., who influences whom in a social network).
+- **Explanation**: Providing insights into the underlying mechanisms or structural dependencies within the system (e.g., who influences whom in a social network, or how entities are interrelated in a technological network).
+- **Prediction**: Forecasting future interactions or behaviors within the network, such as predicting the emergence of new relationships, or the likely behavior of system components based on current trends.

+This process typically follows a pipeline that includes:

+1. **Problem statement**: Defining the network-related question or challenge to be addressed.
+2. **Theory**: Building or referencing theoretical frameworks that explain the behavior of networks.
+3. **Hypotheses**: Formulating testable predictions about network structures or dynamics.
+4. **Research design**: Planning how the network data will be collected and analyzed.
+5. **Data collection**: Gathering network data from various sources, depending on the domain.
+6. **Exploration and analysis**: Using network analysis techniques to explore patterns and dependencies.
+7. **Interpretation and presentation**: Summarizing and visualizing the results to provide insights and inform decision-making.

 ![Graph Representation of the Adjacency Matrix](/images/nets.png)